-Another benefit of the 70 Percent Rule is that the actual percentage can be adapted, depending on the individual investor and the end goal.
+Another benefit of the 70% rule is that the actual percentage used in the formula can be adapted, depending on the individual investor and the end goal.
 Everything depends upon the market in which you’re investing, as they differ drastically throughout the country.

-- If you’re purchasing a property in a lower-end market, you may be able to change the 70 Percent in the rule to 65 Percent.
+- If you’re purchasing a property in a lower-end market, you may be able to change the 70% in the rule to 65%.

-- On the other hand, the 70 Percent may need to be bumped up to 80 or even 85 Percent in a higher-end market, such as California.
+- On the other hand, the 70% may need to be bumped up to 80 or even 85% in a higher-end market.

 To that end, it’s critical that you remain in tune with your specific market, to keep your offers competitive.
 To help figure out your local market, your best bet is comparing comparable, recently-sold properties around the same area in which you’re looking.
-If you run the numbers using the 70 Percent Rule and end up with a figure that doesn’t match what you were hoping to gain, you can adjust the percentage accordingly and move forward from there.
+If you run the numbers using the 70% rule and end up with a figure that doesn’t match what you were hoping to gain, you can adjust the percentage accordingly and move forward from there.

-Should you be venturing into a market that you’ve not invested in before, you must also take into account all the additional costs that are not included in the 70 Percent Rule.
+Should you be venturing into a market that you’ve not invested in before, you must also take into account all the additional costs that are not included in the 70% rule.
 These costs can include anything from closing costs to property taxes, and depending on where you’re investing, they could end up having a large impact in your final profit margin.

 Read “What You Can Learn from Successful Flip-and-Fix Investors” to learn more about what seasoned professionals do to make their money go farther.

-Beyond the 70 Percent Rule, there are six practices that investors recommend.
+Beyond the 70% rule, there are six practices that investors recommend.
 Read more about them all in the article: “Six Practices that All Experienced House Flippers Follow”.

-If you’re trying to determine if a prospective property would make a good fix-and-flip project, the 70 Percent Rule is definitely a tool to keep in your back pocket.
+If you’re trying to determine if a prospective property would make a good fix-and-flip project, the 70% rule is definitely a tool to keep in your back pocket.
 However, as discussed, each market and each property has its own set of challenges and unique qualities that make it essential to seek additional guidance before making your purchase.